Wolfgang Borchert: Life

 Borchert was born in Hamburg, the only child of teacher Fritz Borchert, who also worked for the Dada magazine Die Rote Erde, and author Hertha Borchert, who worked for the Hamburg radio and was famous for her dialect poetry.
 Borchert's family was liberal and progressive, and they moved in Hamburg's intellectual social circles.
 Borchert hated his compulsory time in the party's youth wing, the Hitler Youth, from which, after missing meetings, he was released.
-He rebelled against the Nazi dictatorship in his prewar-works (1938–1940).
-In April 1940 he was arrested by the Gestapo) and then released.
+He rebelled against the Nazi dictatorship in his pre-war works (1938–1940).
+In April 1940 he was arrested by the Gestapo and then released.
 The same year he reluctantly took up an apprenticeship at the Hamburg bookshop C. Boysen in the Große Bleichen.
 He would pass around anti-Nazi poems to his colleagues.
 While at the bookshop, Borchert took acting lessons, without, at first, telling his parents.
 He left the apprenticeship early in 1941.
 Upon passing his acting examination on 21 March 1941, he began working for the travelling repertory theatre company Landesbühne Ost-Hannover based in Lüneburg.
 His nascent theatrical career was cut short by his conscription into the Wehrmacht in June 1941.